miklevin/MikeLev.in/_posts/2025-11-14-pebble-trails-smug-mugs-sovereign-craftsmanship-ai-age.md

 incubating one of your type on his own at full-tilt and trying to make up for not having the 30-year head start and your own TensorFlow TPU hardware.
 It's not transhumanism but it's genieinabottleism and gottabeintheraceism.

+## The Hardware Light-Cone: Software as a Flashlight

 And so hardware light-cones.
 Does software expand the light-cone or was that potential always there with the hardware and there's no superimposed or newly